"Would you like to BE more honest, feel more present, and gain the confidence to create the life you really want?"

 Hours of Business

-Face to face and online counselling sessions are normally available Mondays, Tuesdays, and Thursdays.
-Spaces are available between 9:30am and 5:15pm (my final appointment time is 4:15pm).
-Consultation calls normally take place on Mondays or Fridays.
-Only in exceptional circumstances will other days be made a available and appointments cannot be made after 5pm.
-Please contact me to discuss your needs.
+Face to face and online counselling sessions are normally available Mondays, Tuesdays, Thursdays and Fridays.
+Spaces are available between 9:30am and 5:30pm (my final appointment time is 4:30pm).

 The pricing structure is simple.
 Your initial 25 minute consultation by phone or online is completely free.